• Home

 Even fewer limitations are permissible in respect of the right to provide services cross border, where the services are provided in the trader’s capacity as a home state provider.
 In this case, there is no requirement for establishment or infrastructure in the host state.

-The WTO GATS would represent the fallback position in respect of trade in services in the event of a no deal Brexit.
-As in the case of goods, a longer term more comprehensive agreement in relation to services would be likely to build on GATS principles.
-While significant development of the basic default “third country” position is likely in a longer-term agreement, any likely agreement will be limited in scope, subject to many significant exceptions and will not be directly enforceable by traders.
+The WTO GATS would have represented the fallback position in respect of trade in services in the event of a no-deal Brexit.
+As in the case of goods, the EU UK Trade and Cooperation Agreement in relation to services builds on GATS principles.
+While it represents a significant development of the basic default “third country” position, it is still limited and subject to many significant exceptions and is not directly enforceable by traders.

-The WTO agreement and any trade agreement which builds on it will provide for the most-favoured-nation and non-discrimination principles that are found in the General Agreement in relation to trade in goods.
-However, unlike that agreement, the principles only apply in the narrow areas in which the EU and UK respectively have committed to liberalise trade in services in their schedules filed with the WTO.
-Even within those schedules, exceptions suspensions and withdrawals are provided for, although in some cases a countermeasure may be permitted in consequence by an affected state.
+The WTO GATS agreement provides for the most-favoured-nation and non-discrimination principles that are found in the General Agreement in relation to trade in goods.
+However, unlike GATT, the principles only apply in the areas specified and agreed in the TCA.

 The Common Travel Area is an understanding or convention between the United Kingdom, Ireland, the Isle of Man and the Channel Islands.
 It does not have the force of law nor is it formally embodied in an international agreement.
 The Common Travel Area is recognised in EU legislation including the Withdrawal Agreement by way of an exception to the general principles of equal treatment that would be otherwise required to be afforded to other EU states.